-I’ve been coaching and editing professionally for 13 years, and I’ve been an independent editor and writing coach for 3 years (formerly with The Eclectic Scribe).
-I’ve edited more than 70 books for publication.
+I’ve been coaching and editing professionally for over thirteen years, and I’ve been an independent editor and writing coach for three years (formerly with The Eclectic Scribe).
 I’ve also been a book publicist and virtual book tour coordinator.

-I work primarily with indie authors.
-Editing books and working with authors is my passion, and I’m honored to have writers entrust their projects to me.
+Editing books and working with authors, editors, and publishers is my passion, and I’m honored to have writers entrust their projects to me.
+I also love building and nurturing ongoing relationships with authors.

 Background & Training:

-I have a BA from the University of North Carolina; my undergraduate majors were English and political science.
+I have a BA from the University of North Carolina; my undergraduate majors were political science and English.
 I also have a master’s degree in rehabilitation counseling.
 As a graduate assistant, I was chosen to edit professors’ articles for publication in professional journals.

-In addition to attending professional conferences and workshops, I have taken—and continue to pursue—courses in copyediting, developmental editing, and fiction writing, including:
+I’m a member of three professional editors’ organizations and, In addition to attending professional conferences and workshops, I have taken—and continue to pursue—courses in copyediting, developmental editing, editing fiction, academic editing, and writing, including:

 - University-level courses in fiction writing and literature (University of North Carolina at Greensboro and Chapel Hill)